alexa/alexa-auto-sdk/docs/releases/migration.md

 ### LVC App Components replace LVC APK on Android Platform

 AACS LVC App Components replace the LVC APK on Android.
 Auto SDK no longer releases the LVC APK, and the previous LVC APK does not work with 4.1 AACS.
-The LVC App Components are Android libraries (AARs) that run LVC in the same application as AACS, and the AACS sample app integrates them by default.
+The LVC App Components are Android libraries (AARs) that run LVC in the same application as AACS, and the AACS Sample App integrates them by default.

 * If your Alexa client application uses the Java platform interfaces (deprecated in 4.0), you are required to update your application to use AACS before integrating with LVC App Components.
 See [Migrate to the MessageBroker API](./migrate-to-messagebroker.md) and the [AACS documentation](https://alexa.github.io/alexa-auto-sdk/docs/android/) for information about migrating your application.